elastic/kibana/x-pack/solutions/security/plugins/security_solution/docs/testing/test_plans/detection_response/prebuilt_rules/upgrade.md

 When user opens the Rule Updates table
 Then Y rules should be displayed in the table
-When user selects Z rules (where Z < Y) with rule type changes Then user should see an enabled CTA to upgrade Z rules When user clicks the CTA
+When user selects Z rules (where Z < Y) with rule type changes The button to upgrade the Z selected rules should be disabled And the user should not be able to upgrade them directly from the table And there should be a message/tooltip indicating why the rule cannot be upgraded directly
-Then success message should be displayed after upgrade And all Z upgraded rules should be removed from the table And user should see the number of rules available to upgrade decreased by Z
 ```

 #### **Scenario: User can bulk upgrade all rules with rule type changes**